manishemi/manishemi.github.io/_posts/2021-07-26-Distributed Representation of words.md

 |![_config.yml]({{ site.baseurl }}/images/Word2vec/skipgram-with-negative-sampling.png)|

 In practice, for training our skip-gram model we need labels, which generate with skip-gram pair and negative sample pairs.
 For instance, if you have a sentence like "**Shalt not make a machine**" then the label with target word "make" and with the number of negative samples 2 would be \[1, 0, 0].

+# Code example

+For coding concept you can visit the [Tensorflow Word2Vec](https://www.tensorflow.org/tutorials/text/word2vec), they implemented this algorithm on text file of shakespeare's writing.
+In addition I implemented this algorithm on a persian data set as well.
+You can visit it from [here](https://github.com/manishemirani/Word2Vec_Persian).